 Stories uncover the brand personality

-Using stories to present your company’s values and visions allows you to demonstrate those features which can make your brand stand out among the rest.
-When you speak about your brand’s background and experience, you let your customers better understand which niche you are targeted at and which problems your product or service helps to solve.
+Using stories to present your company’s values and visions allows you to demonstrate features that can make your brand stand out from the rest.
+When you speak about your brand’s background and experience, you let your customers better understand the niche you are targeting and which problems your product or service helps to solve.

 How to tell a story in an email